maratai/craftery/game_design_general.md

   - Peter Wonica.
 "Learning to Evaluate Analog Games for Education."
 - Jeff Warrender. *You Said This Would Be Fun: What Makes a Game Good and How to Make a Good Game*.
 Foreword by Ben Maddox. **to-read**

-# Game Design and Ludology: Videogames
+## Game Design and Ludology: Videogames
 - Patrick Jagoda. *Experimental Games: Critique, Play, and Design in the Age of Gamification*.
 2020.

+# Game Design and Pedagogy
+- Mindy Capaldi, ed. *Teaching Mathematics Through Games*.
+(Also listed under Math: Pedagogy.)

 # Game Development: Business and Finances
 Note that as of this writing (2025-11-03), any traditionally printed books pertaining to fulfillment/logistics, especially touching on the USA, is likely to be dated due to the rapidly evolving tariff and trade war situations.